tengstrand/lein-polylith/readme.md

 ## Help

 Go to [Commands](#commands) to read how to use the built-in help.

+## Realworld Example

+If you want to have a look at a full-blown system, go to the [RealWorld](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app) project where you can compare it with implementations made in [other languages](https://github.com/gothinkster/realworld).

 ## Workspace
 The workspace is the top-level container for all your code and everything you need to create Polylith systems.